comprna/LatentEvents/README.md

 - **-mi** | **--microexon-enrichment**: if option written in command, events will be filtered to keep only micro exons (<= 50 nt).
 Default = False.
 - **-m** | **--mode**: verbose mode to choose from DEBUG, INFO, WARNING, ERROR and CRITICAL.

 **Feature selection** : for a given number of iterations, the last events in terms of probability for each cluster will be checked (number given by arguments).
 If some events are in common in all clusters, they will be removed.
-In figure 2, if we check the 3 least probable events for each cluster in the cluster-event distributions, event 4 is in common for all clusters and will be removed before recalculating the distributions.
+In **figure 2**, if we check the 3 least probable events for each cluster in the cluster-event distributions, event 4 is in common for all clusters and will be removed before recalculating the distributions.

 ### Input files